mrozon-zip/differentialabundance/README.md

 # 📓 Development Log – nf-core/differentialabundance Challenge

-This log documents my process for developing small NextFlow and streamlit app.
-This log also includes detailed instructions on how to run the app, both the pipeline and the Streamlit interface.
+This log documents development process of the coding challange.
+It comes with instructions on how to run the app.
 The project included modifying the `nf-core/differentialabundance` pipeline, customizing its output report, and developing a Dockerized Streamlit app for interactive visualization of DESeq2 and GSEA results.
-The app supports keyword-based search, result filtering, multi-page display, annotation integration, interactive plots, and Docker deployment.

 ---

 ## ▶️ Running the Streamlit App

-1. There are two components of the application:
+1. There are two components in this repository:
    - The **modified differentialabundance pipeline** (in the `differentialabundance` folder)
    - The **Streamlit web app** for result visualization (in the `streamlit_app` folder)

-2. To run the pipeline, use:
+2. To run the NF pipeline, type:
    ```
+   cd differentialabundance
    nextflow run main.nf -profile test_full,docker -outdir &lt;OUTDIR&gt;
    ```

-3. This will generate a `report.html` file containing pipeline results with the requested customizations.
+3. This will run a pipeline and as a result it will generate a `report.html` file containing pipeline results.

 4. The Streamlit web app is available as a Docker image:
    ```